Understanding the Mexican Closing Process

 While every effort will be made to close in a timely manner the process is ultimately subject to all the parties involved.
 The process has become easier over the years however it still is a process that does not allow short cuts to be taken.
 You can be certain that you and your investment will be protected throughout the entire process.
 Have a little patience, relax and it will all come to fruition.

-Closing with Mexican Financing involved 120 to 180 days estimated
+Closing with Mexican Financing involved 180 days estimated

-Closing with Seller HSBC Fideicomiso 210 days estimated
+Closing with Seller HSBC Fideicomiso 3 to 12 months estimated

 YOUR OFFER IS ACCEPTED